Octavius-Dante/Tetra-Proxima/README.md

 </br>

 - [X] Approuter implementation was difficult -> lot f effort is required as a developer to setup project.
-- [X] What is the best-practise/ gold-standard to build SAP BTP applications, recommendtaion by SAP.
+- [X] What is the best-practice/ gold-standard to build SAP BTP applications, recommendation by SAP.
 - [X] Are there any existing sample apps which we can follow to build our app
 - [X] Many times, as a developer it is hard to add each part of app like files, dependencies, deploy descriptor, lot of code, how can this process be simplified ?
 - [X] How can we have reusability of the code to speed up my development and use sap provided tools to generate the skeleton of the apps.
-- [X] As a developer we want to focus more on functional aspect implementation rather initital project setup.
+- [X] As a developer we want to focus more on functional aspect implementation rather initial project setup.
 - [X] Our apps are something tightly coupled with DB technology develop DB agnostic apps.
 - [X] No matter what is the area we belong FIN, SD, MM, PP, PM, APO, CRM, HR etc. eventually as a developer we all do same work.
 Design tables, write logic, build UI
 - [X] How to develop software in BTP, Which does not require too much time in handovers